Mohawk Valley Community College: Dining

 All residential students must have a dining plan through MVCC's provider, American Dining Creations.
 There is a main dining hall, the Hawk's Nest, and the Snack Bar for grab-and-go options.

 Student activities

 MVCC's co-curricular program is student-directed and oriented.
 Students decide on the kinds of clubs, organizations, activities, and special events that happen at MVCC, providing opportunities for intellectual and individual growth; experience in planning events, activities, and programs; fiscal responsibility; and group leadership.

 Clubs and organizations

 At MVCC, there are many clubs and organizations for students to participate in.
-Some groups are related to academic majors, others to individual interests, religious, and honor societies.
-All offer students "hands-on" opportunities and combined with classroom learning, creates a well-rounded college experience for those who chose to participate.
-There are more than 50 on-campus clubs and organizations, including Student Congress, Criminal Justice Club, Drama Club, International Club, Latino and Black student unions, Psychology Club, Returning Adult Student Association, Strategic Gaming Club, Anime Club (Anime Haven), Student Nurses Organization, and Welders Among the Community.
+Some groups are related to academic majors, others to individual interests, religious societies, and honor societies.
+All offer students "hands-on" opportunities and, combined with classroom learning, create a well-rounded college experience for those who chose to participate.
+There are more than 50 on-campus clubs and organizations, including Student Congress, Catalyst for Chirst Christian Club, Criminal Justice Club, Drama Club, International Club, Latino and Black student unions, Psychology Club, Returning Adult Student Association, Strategic Gaming Club, Anime Club (Anime Haven), Student Nurses Organization, and Welders Among the Community.